-Benjamin Britten Academy will adhere to the guidance issued by the UK Council for Child Internet Safety 'Sexting in schools and colleges: responding to incidents and safeguarding young people' (September 2016)
+Benjamin Britten Academy will adhere to the guidance issued by the UK Council for Internet Safety's Education 2020 'Sharing nudes and semi nudes: advice for education settings working with children and young people.'

 All staff will be trained in e-safety and will have a role in preventing young people from sharing of nude and semi-nude images.
 All staff will be available and approachable for students to make disclosures about sexting which will then be referred to the DSL for further investigation.
 Every child is different, so our approach will be based on their character and our relationship with them.